Marshall McGuire: Artistic direction

 In 2003 McGuire was appointed artistic director of the Seymour Group.

 From 2013 to 2015, he curated, with Richard Tognetti, the "Haydn for Everyone" series for Melbourne International Arts Festival, programming performances of all 68 string quartets by Joseph Haydn, featuring quartets from Australia and around the world including Debussy Quartet, Modigliani Quartet, Flinders Quartet, Orava Quartet, Quartz, Ironwood, Australian Haydn Ensemble, Australian Chamber Orchestra, and London Haydn Quartet.

 From 2015 - 2025, he was Director of Programming at the Melbourne Recital Centre.

 In 2020 he curated the Chamber Landscapes series at UKARIA for the Adelaide Festival.
 Composer + Citizen featured performances by Heath Quartet, Roomful of Teeth, Anthony Marwood, Siobhan Stagg, Ludovico's Band, and the Australian premiere of Lembit Beecher and Hannah Moscovitch's I Have no Stories to Tell You.

 He was artistic co-director of the Australian baroque ensemble Ludovico's Band, specialising in Italian and Spanish works of the 17th century, from the group's creation in 2002 until it folded in 2022.
 Previous performances with the band include Monteverdi's Orfeo at the 2007 Queensland Music Festival; J.S.
 Bach's St John Passion for Melbourne Recital Centre; a baroque triple bill for Victorian Opera; Mozart's The Marriage of Figaro for Victorian Opera; a semi-staged performance of Monteverdi's Eighth Book of Madrigals – Love + the Art of War; and a CD The Italian Ground on ABC Classics.

+Marshall was engaged as Artistic Advisor (Music + Opera) for the Adelaide Festival in September 2025, working with Artistic Director Matthew Lutton and producer Kylie King.